What is a Mutual Waiting Period?

 • Hospitalization : Approximately 3 months for non-urgent procedures.

-• Maternity : Up to 10 months for childbirth-related guarantees.
+• Maternity : Up to 10 months for childbirth-related benefits.

-Tip: Some mutual insurance companies offer reduced or even non-existent waiting periods in the event of a change of mutual insurance company without interruption of coverage.
+Tip: Some mutual insurance companies offer reduced or even non-existent waiting periods if you change mutual insurance companies without interruption of coverage.

 4. How to Bypass or Reduce the Waiting Period?